 I’d love to have a gym in my building so I wouldn’t have to walk home all sweaty after a workout. –M.S., 24 years a New Yorker

 A doorman is something I use every day to receive packages and perform other tasks, so I think I’d choose a doorman over most anything else.
-M.J., 8 years a New Yorker
+M.J., eight years a New Yorker.

 Oddly enough, no one cared much about a dishwasher.
 Perhaps that’s because many New Yorkers dine out or order delivery, so they keep cooking to a minimum.